 Huge Public Health Risk

 Some 250,000 blood-clot filters are implanted each year to prevent pulmonary embolisms – an often fatal event that occurs when a blood clot moves into the lungs.
-The market for what are often called IVC Filters is expected to reach $435 million next year, according to a 2014 market analysis by research firm Axis Research Mind.
+The market for IVC Filters is expected to reach $435 million in 2015, according to a 2014 market analysis by research firm Axis Research Mind.

 Cook is one of three leading corporations in the industry, along with New Jersey-based C.R.
 Bard Inc., and the Cordis subsidiary of New Jersey-based Johnson & Johnson.